 The Ellsworth American and Mount Desert Islander are really history books that are updated weekly.
 And they are free to Hancock County teachers that request them for classroom use.
 The American and Islander NIE newspapers are paid in part by sponsorships of local businesses and subscribers.

-For over 10 years The Ellsworth American and Mount Desert Islander have provided free newspapers to classrooms throughout Hancock County.
+Since 1998 The Ellsworth American and Mount Desert Islander have provided free newspapers to classrooms throughout Hancock County.